“How do you write a book?” 24-year-old Thomas Fleming asked best-selling writer Fulton Oursler in 1951.

-Flemin’s book, “The Intimate Lives of the Founding Fathers,” is his 50th published work.
-Twenty-three of his books have been novels, and he is the only writer in the history of the Book of the Month Club to have main selections in fiction and in nonfiction.
-Many have won prizes.
+His book, “The Intimate Lives of the Founding Fathers,” was his 50th published work.
+Twenty-three of his books were novels.
+He was also the only writer in the history of the Book of the Month Club to have had main selections in fiction and in nonfiction.
+And, he won prizes.

-“Novelists focus on the intimate side of life,” says Fleming, who was born in Jersey City, the son of a powerful local politician.
-“This is the first time anyone has looked at the intimate side of the lives of these famous Americans with an historian’s eyes.”
+“Novelists focus on the intimate side of life,” said Fleming, who was born in Jersey City, the son of a powerful local politician.
+“This is the first time anyone has looked at the intimate side of the lives of these famous Americans with a historian’s eyes.”

-Click here to download the entire interview, and find answers to these questions:
+Click here to watch the interview, in which Fleming answers these questions:

 - What role did the Founding Mothers play in the lives of these famous men — such as George Washington’s mother, Mary Ball Washington, who was known to be not particularly affectionate?

-- How do the customs of the 18th century differ from today’s, including courting, medicine, and hygiene?
+- How do the customs of the 18th century differ from today’s, including those related to courting, medicine, and hygiene?

 - What makes it so important that their stories live on — especially in the minds of kids?